 Let’s take a step back.
 I hear you asking, “but isn’t a sleeping brain like a boat without a rudder, only capable of producing rambling dreams without any value whatsoever?”

 Nope.
 The sleeping brain is hardwired to freely associate in unexpected ways.
 Sure, that makes dreams seem illogical and rambling, but it’s also the most uninterrupted super-brainstorm you’re capable of.
 There have been many studies on this.
-For example, let’s take a look at one done in Germany in 2004.
+For example, let’s take a look at one done in Germany in 2004 by Ullrich Wagner and his team.

 The scientists subjected their test subjects to a series of complex tests.
 After performing all of the tasks, the test group slept for 8 hours, while a control group got to spend 8 hours doing other things.
 Then they took the tests again, to see if they had improved.